playframework/templatecontrol/README.md

 export TCONTROL_GITHUB_OAUTH=<personal access token>
 ```

+### Public Key for SSL access

 Template control will use `https` when interacting with the upstream repos and `git` protocol when interacting with your own forks.
 When using `git` protocol it relies on your public ssh key as expected, but for unknown reasons, this will only work if your pub key was not generated with a passphrase.

+### WebHook

+As part of the whole process, the program will check the existence of a webhook to publish content in Lightbend TechHub.
+This will fail if you are not an owner on Playframework organisation in GitHub.

 ## Running